London’s plan to charge drivers of polluting cars sparks protests and stirs political passions

 “I have no money to pay the fines, I have no money to replace my car,” said Austen, who joined a recent protest by several dozen ULEZ opponents beside a busy road in south London.
 Some passing drivers honked loudly when encouraged to “beep for freedom.”

-The anti-pollution levy shot up the national political agenda in July when the governing Conservatives unexpectedly won a special election in the outer London district of Uxbridge by campaigning against the levy introduced by mayor Khan, a member of the opposition Labour Party.
+The issue shot up the national political agenda in July when the governing Conservatives unexpectedly won a special election in the outer London district of Uxbridge by campaigning against the levy introduced by mayor Khan, a member of the opposition Labour Party.

 Since then, Prime Minister Rishi Sunak has asked for a review of Low Traffic Neighborhoods — often locally controversial zones where cars are banned from some residential streets — and slammed Labour as hostile to motorists.
-He has also approved new oil and gas exploration in the North Sea, leading to accusations the U.K. is backsliding on its climate commitments.
+He has also approved new North Sea oil and gas drilling, sparking accusations the U.K. is backsliding on its climate commitments.

 Sunak’s government says it remains committed to banning the sale of new gas and diesel cars by 2030 and reaching net zero carbon emissions by 2050.

+Sunak said Tuesday that the new car charge “is going to hit working families.
+I don’t think that’s the right priority.”

-Labour was rattled by the Uxbridge result, despite its big lead in opinion polls nationwide.
-Party leader Keir Starmer urged London’s mayor to “reflect” on the ULEZ expansion.
+Labour points out that the ULEZ was originally announced in 2015 by then-Mayor Boris Johnson, a Conservative.
+But Labour was rattled by the Uxbridge result, despite its big lead in opinion polls nationwide.
+Leader Keir Starmer urged London’s mayor to “reflect” on the ULEZ expansion.
 Khan refused to delay, but expanded a scrappage program that offers London residents up to 2,000 pounds ($2,500) to replace old vehicles.
 Opponents say the money is nowhere near enough.

-“I recognize there are some Londoners with genuine concerns,” the mayor said.
-“My job is to try and address those concerns, and I have been doing that.”

 The air in London, a city once nicknamed the Big Smoke, is getting cleaner¸ though the impact of the ULEZ is debated.
 A 2021 study by Imperial College London suggested the zone had a relatively small effect on air pollution in the 12 weeks after its central London launch.
 But research published by the mayor’s office in February found that emissions of harmful nitrogen oxides were 26% lower in the ULEZ area since 2019 than they would have been without it, and emissions of particulate matter were 19% lower.